-“ Big Banks watch out: I visited to a new customer centric local credit union and I was very impressed”
+“ Big Banks watch out: I visited a new customer-centric local credit union and I was very impressed”

 Local Credit Unions are adapting to meet the needs of younger generations.